 Many may have been left a little worried by that final scene with Tommy holding a gun to his head, but we know at this stage is that he needs to survive for Knight’s plot through to 1939 and the start of World War Two to take place.

-Beyond that, we can also expect Arthur, Polly, Michael, Finn, Gina, Oswald Mosely to return.
+Beyond that, we can also expect Arthur, Michael, Finn, Gina, Oswald Mosely to return.
 We assume The Billy Boys will still be playing a strong role too.
 Sadly, Abarama Gold is more.

-As for new cast, we know that This Is England star Stephen Graham is joining the cast – but he won’t be reprising his Boardwalk Empire role as Al Capone.
+We also know that This Is England star Stephen Graham is joining the cast – but he won’t be reprising his Boardwalk Empire role as Al Capone.

 “Don’t worry… we’re proceeding with [hiring Graham], but not for this series,” said Knight.
 “Not Al Capone – I didn’t want to go west.
 Because it’s a minefield once you go into Chicago gangsters.
 I refer to him last series, but I didn’t want to go into that.”

-He also said that he had his “fingers crossed” about Julia Roberts joining the cast – perhaps as part of Gina’s family?
+Knight also said that he had his “fingers crossed” about Julia Roberts joining the cast – perhaps as part of Gina’s family?